The Missing Cross to Purity

 and so become children of the light;

-and he that believes, overcomes the world.
+and he who believes, overcomes the world.

 And if there be no overcoming on this side of the grave,